STEVE INSKEEP, Host:

 KATE DAVIDSON: Early last year, Joseph Arducan was one of many auto workers who didn't know which way to turn.
 He was a toolmaker, a skilled tradesman who had worked at Chrysler for 17 years.
 But he had a problem.

-Mr. MARK JENNINGS (Chrysler employee): He's like a brother to me.
+MARK JENNINGS: He's like a brother to me.
 When he took the buyout it crushed me.

 DAVIDSON: That's Mark Jennings.
 He's one of those friends back working overtime at Chrysler's stamping plant in Warren, Michigan.
 That's where he worked alongside Joseph Arducan for about 15 years.